-Biographical details of the Directors are set out on page 26 to 27.
+Biographical details of the Directors are set out on pages 23 to 24.

-Appointments, re-election and removal of directors
+Appointments, re-election and removal of Directors

 In accordance with the Company's Articles of Association, any Director appointed to fill casual vacancy should be subject to election at the first general meeting after their appointment and every Director should be subject to retirement by rotation at least once every three years.
-However, all of the non-executive Directors of the Company have not been appointed for a specific term but are subject to retirement by rotation and re-election at the Annual General Meeting of the Company in accordance with the Articles of Association of the Company, which is not in accordance with the requirements of Code Provision A.4.1.
+However, all of the non-executive Directors of the Company have not been appointed for a specific term but are subject to retirement by rotation and reelection at the Annual General Meeting of the Company in accordance with the Articles of Association of the Company, which is not in accordance with the requirements of Code Provision A.4.1.